AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ## View exported data and manifest file

+### Exported data

-Exported data is available in the cloud destination that you configured, as described in [Configure cloud export accounts](help/components/exports/cloud-export-accounts.md) and [Configure cloud export locations](help/components/exports/cloud-export-locations.md).
+Exported data is available as a compressed file in the cloud destination that you configured, as described in [Configure cloud export accounts](help/components/exports/cloud-export-accounts.md) and [Configure cloud export locations](help/components/exports/cloud-export-locations.md).

+The filename of the compressed file is as follows, depending on whether you chose CSV or JSON as the file format:

+* `cja-export-{reportInstanceId}-{idx}.csv.gz`

+* `cja-export-{reportInstanceId}-{idx}.json.gz`

+>[!NOTE]
+>
+>You choose the file format in the [!UICONTROL **File format**] field when exporting the table, as described in [Export full tables from Analysis Workspace](#export-full-tables-from-analysis-workspace).

+### Manifest file

-A manifest file is included with the exported data for each delivery.
+A manifest file with a filename of `cja-export-{reportInstanceId}-{idx}.json.gz` is included with any successful export delivery that contains at least one file.
 The manifest file enables you to confirm that all files were delivered successfully.
 It includes the following information:

 * A list of all files that were delivered